TRADING CRITIQUE LOGO

 Overnight fees vs spread – Understanding the difference

 Many beginners confuse spreads and overnight fees, but they are different costs.
 Spreads are one-time entry costs.
-Overnight fees CFD trading are ongoing holding costs.
+Overnight fees in CFD trading are ongoing holding costs.

 Cost typeWhen it appliesWhat it represents